Duration: 2.5 – 3 hours. Start: 10 am. or 2 pm.

 Explore the Eternal City from a unique perspective on this Jewish ancient Rome tour.
 Over the course of two-and-a-half hours, I’ll take you on a journey through 2,000 years of Roman Jewish history, nourishing you with a deep knowledge of ancient Rome based on Midrashic texts and historical accounts.

-Begin your tour at the Jewish Ghetto or the Colosseum
+Begin your tour at the Arch of Constantine

 Here, at the entrance of the Forum, we’ll come face to face with one of the most poignant monuments of ancient Jewish Rome: the Arch of Titus.

 The Arch of Titus does not appear in any Rabbinic literature.
 Nor, until the foundation of the State of Israel in 1948, would Jews allow themselves to pass under it.
 On this tour, I’ll share with you the reason, bringing to life the catastrophic scenes depicted on its frieze.